asalber/asalber.github.io/statistics/exercises/non_linear_regression.md

 ## Exercise 7
 A study tries to determine the relationship between two substances $X$ and $Y$ in blood.
-The concentration of these substances has been measured in seven individuals (in $\mu$g/dl) and the results are shown in the table below.
+The concentrations of these substances have been measured in seven individuals (in $\mu$g/dl) and the results are shown in the table below.

 $$
 \begin{array}{rrrrrrrr}